Back to blog

 In contrast, any repairs to your entire home aren't 100% deductible -- the percentage of costs you'll deduct depends on the percentage of home-office use.
 Let's say you use 30% of your home for business purposes.
 If you decide to repaint your entire home, then you'll deduct only 30% of the costs you incurred.

-Home improvements are tax deductible, too.
-Similarly to home repairs, home improvements need to be made only on the parts of your home that you use for business.
+Home improvements are tax deductible as well.
+Similar to home repairs, home improvements must be made only on the parts of your home that you use for business.

 The difference, however, is that you need to deduct home improvements over time with depreciation.
 The IRS allows you to deduct home repairs within the year they're made, as they consider repairs necessary for the upkeep of your business.
 Home improvements, on the other hand, are considered capital improvements as they add value to your home over time, so you may have to depreciate the expenses you incur over a period of years.